phpMv/ubiquity-devtools/README.md

                   · Ubiquity new blog -a -m -b=blogDB

 ■ serve [] =>
-        · Start the php web server.
+        · Start a web server.
         · Parameters :
                 -h      shortcut of --host
                         Sets the host ip address.